It4innovations/espreso/README.md

-This is the main ESPRESO repository.

-The source codes can be easily downloaded by cloning the following repository:

-> git clone git@code.it4i.cz:mec059/espreso.git

-If you do not have an account at code.it4i.cz and do not participate in the development of the ESPRESO please use the https interface:

-> git clone https:/code.it4i.cz/mec059/espreso.git
+#HIGHLY PARALLEL SOLVERS FOR ENGINEERING APPLICATIONS.

+ESPRESO is an ExaScale PaRallel FETI SOlver developed at Czech national supercomputing centre IT4Innovations.
+Main focus of the development team is to create a highly efficient parallel solver which contains several FETI based algorithms including Hybrid Total FETI method suitable for parallel machines with tens or hundreds of thousands of cores.
+The solver is based on highly efficient communication layer on top of pure MPI.

-The repository contains several branches.
-The stable version of the library can be found in the ``master`` branch which is also the default branch when ``git clone`` is executed.
+The documentation and detailed description of the library can be found [here](http://espreso.it4i.cz/).